scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 3. I have to mention the [Green Spot 10 Year Old][green-spot-10yr] and the [Middleton Dair Ghaelach][middleton-dair] because they were amazing, but way out of my price range.
 I'm quite content with the mid priced gems above.

+The representitive for this week was from Irish Distillers and boy could he talk... and talk... and talk.

 [green-spot-barton]: http://mitchellandson.com/spirits/spirits-category/whiskey/green-spot-chateau-leoville-barton.html
 [red-breast-lustau]: http://mitchellandson.com/redbreast-sherry-finish-lustau-edition.html
 [green-spot-10yr]: http://mitchellandson.com/spirits/spirits-category/green-yellow-spot/green-spot-whiskey-10-year-old.html